 – Anthony Bourdain

 Backpacking isn't always glamorous.
 I was in some tiny hostels and used dry shampoo for more days than I would like to admit.
-Slept on trains for multiple nights.
+I slept on trains for multiple nights.
 I saw places with heartbreaking history and spent days processing.
-Backpacking truly changed my life though.
+My backpacking trip truly changed my life though.

 I fell into every cliché in the book… and I couldn't be happier about it.

-I'm now back in Richmond for one last semester finishing up school and was worried I would slip back into my old habits.
+I'm now back in Richmond for one last semester while I finish up school.
+I was worried I would slip back into my old habits.
 It is strange being home, but I'm enjoying spending my last semester as a student and hanging out with my family and friends.
-I'm exploring my hometown and its surrounding areas, and don't feel like I'm in the wrong place in the slightest.
+I'm exploring my hometown and its surrounding areas and don't feel like I'm in the wrong place in the slightest.

 My plan is to apply for a working visa in Australia after the summer and live there for a year.
 Exploring that side of the world is next on my list!